terraform-redhat/terraform-provider-rhcs/docs/data-sources/cluster_rosa_hcp.md

 - `name` (String) Name of the cluster.
 Cannot exceed 15 characters in length.
 After the creation of the resource, it is not possible to update the attribute value.
 - `ocm_properties` (Map of String) Merged properties defined by OCM and the user defined 'properties'.
 - `pod_cidr` (String) Block of IP addresses for pods.
 After the creation of the resource, it is not possible to update the attribute value.
+- `private` (Boolean) Provides private connectivity from your cluster's VPC to Red Hat SRE, without exposing traffic to the public internet.
+After the creation of the resource, it is not possible to update the attribute value.
 - `properties` (Map of String) User defined properties.
 - `proxy` (Attributes) proxy (see [below for nested schema](#nestedatt--proxy))
 - `replicas` (Number) This attribute is not support for cluster data source.
 Therefore, it will not be displayed as an output of the datasource